ARTICLE

 Corporate Taxes

-Former President Donald Trump and a Republican-controlled Congress enacted the Tax Cuts and Jobs Act (TCJA) in 2017.
+Trump and a Republican-controlled Congress enacted the Tax Cuts and Jobs Act (TCJA) in 2017.
+(The TCJA is arguably the most significant economic issue that Trump needs to address for individuals and corporations.)
 Part of the TCJA expires at the end of 2025.
 The law cut the corporate tax rate to 21% from 35%.
-Note that the corporate income tax rate provision that reduced the rate to 21% does not expire, so any corporate tax changes proposed by the parties would need to be enacted.
+Note that the corporate income tax rate provision that reduced the rate to 21% does not expire.
+Also, the law allows pass-through businesses (S-Corps, LLCs, etc.) to deduct 20% of their qualified income.
+This will no longer apply if the TCJA expires.
+It also allows for bonus depreciation of qualified business property through 2026 but at a diminishing yearly rate.
+Any extension of that provision would require additional legislation.

-Republican Platform: Vows to make the law permanent, restoring the regime that existed immediately after TCJA’s enactment.
-Also, former President Donald Trump recently said he wanted a 20% corporate tax rate and has floated a levy as low as 15%.
+Trump’s Platform: Vows to make the law permanent, restoring the regime that existed immediately after the TCJA’s enactment.
+Also, Trump said he wanted a 20% corporate tax rate and has floated a levy as low as 15% for companies that produce in the U.S.

 Income Taxes

 The TCJA cut taxes for many income levels, including the highest earners.
-For example, the law decreased the top marginal income tax rate for individuals to 37%.
+For example, the law decreased individuals' top marginal income tax rate to 37%.
 The top rate will go back to 39.6% if the TCJA expires.
 The bill also nearly doubled the standard deduction and doubled the estate tax exemption.
 It also capped the state and local income tax (SALT) deduction at $10,000.
 This will no longer apply if the TCJA expires.
-Lastly, the TCJA increased the standard deduction to $12,000 for individuals and $24,000 for married couples filing jointly while eliminating many itemized deductions.
+Lastly, the TCJA increased the standard deduction to $12,000 for individuals and $24,000 for married couples filing jointly, eliminating many itemized deductions.
 Standard deductions will be reduced by roughly half if the TCJA expires.

 Tariffs

-Former President Trump imposed nearly $80 billion in new tariffs in 2018 and 2019.
+Trump imposed nearly $80 billion in new tariffs in 2018 and 2019.
 President Joe Biden kept most of the tariffs and increased tariffs on China.
-Academic and governmental studies found that the tariffs have acted as a tax on Americans and raised prices and reduced output and employment, negatively impacting the U.S. economy.
-Also, the studies found that the tariffs cost the average household hundreds of dollars since the cost of various products increased.
+Academic and governmental studies found that the imposed tariffs acted as a tax on Americans by an annual average amount of $625 per household.

 Government Deficits/Debt

-In fiscal year 2023 (the most recent full year available), the U.S. posted a $1.7 trillion budget deficit.
-According to recent estimates by the Congressional Budget Office, that figure is expected to increase 53% to $2.6 trillion by 2034.
-Because of the rising debt burden and tighter monetary policy, the interest cost to service the debt ballooned to $659 billion in 2023.
-This is arguably the biggest issue neither side is discussing in any detail.
+In fiscal year 2024, the U.S. posted a $1.833 trillion budget deficit.
+According to recent estimates by the Congressional Budget Office, that figure could increase 42% to $2.6 trillion by 2034.
+Because of the rising debt burden and tighter monetary policy, the interest cost to service the debt ballooned to $882 billion in 2024.
 The country’s interest expense on the debt is growing substantially and needs to be addressed.
-If the country’s spending does not slow down, higher taxes on individuals may be needed to address the deficit.
-Furthermore, the largest spending remains in areas that are “non-discretionary” obligations such as Social Security, Medicare, interest, and defense.
+The total U.S. debt now stands around $34 trillion.
+If the country’s deficit spending does not slow down, higher taxes on individuals will be required.
+Furthermore, the largest spending remains in areas that are “non-discretionary” obligations, such as Social Security, Medicare, interest, and defense.

-Republican Platform: Does not specifically address the debt or deficit.
-Former President Trump has largely been unclear on the subject, and the Wharton study found that his economic plan would add almost $6 trillion to the debt over a decade.
+Trump’s Platform: The Wharton study found that his economic plan would add almost $6 trillion to the debt over a decade.
 Extending the individual income tax cuts would cost $3.4 trillion over ten years; doing the same for the corporate income tax cuts would bring the total to about $4 trillion.
-Former President Trump wants to cut the corporate income tax even further to 15% from its current 21% at an estimated cost of $600 billion and abolish the income tax on Social Security benefits, which would cost another $1.2 trillion.
-The Wharton study concludes that former President Trump’s proposals would increase the national debt by 9.3% above its current trajectory by 2034 and 12.7% by 2054.
+Trump wants to cut the corporate income tax even further to 15% from its current 21% at an estimated cost of $600 billion and abolish the income tax on Social Security benefits, which would cost another $1.2 trillion.
+The Wharton study concludes that Trump’s proposals would increase the national debt by 9.3% above its current trajectory by 2034 and 12.7% by 2054.

 GDP Growth

 The U.S. economy (real GDP) grew a solid 2.5% in 2023.
-Overall, GDP has held up remarkably well during 2024.
-Neither candidate nor party has provided much detail on how to keep growth strong.
-In fact, their policy proposals would cause the economy to lose some steam.
+Overall, GDP has held up remarkably well during 2024, growing by an average of 2.5% through the first three quarters.

-Republican Platform: Former President Trump's proposals would see U.S. GDP fall by a relatively modest amount of 0.4% relative to the current baseline by 2034 and by 2.1% in 30 years (2054), according to the Wharton study.
+Trump’s Platform: The U.S. GDP would fall by a relatively modest amount of 0.4% relative to the current baseline by 2034 and by 2.1% in 30 years (2054), according to the Wharton study.

 Social Security Funding

 Social Security and related costs are the largest expenditures for the U.S. government.
-The program faces a long-term financial shortfall due to a combination of factors, including an aging workforce and an increase in the number of people collecting benefits.
+The program faces a long-term financial shortfall due to a combination of factors.

-Republican Platform: Endorses protecting the program and will not cut it.
-Also vows to leave the retirement age unchanged.
-Former President Trump has discussed making Social Security tax-free, which could further strain the system’s funding.
+Trump’s Platform: Endorses protecting the program and will not cut it.
+Also, vows to leave the retirement age unchanged.
+Trump has discussed making Social Security tax-free, which could further strain the system’s funding.
 He has also promoted cutting expenses elsewhere in the budget to maintain Social Security benefits.
-Neither the party nor its officials have expressly said how they will keep Social Security solvent.
+Neither Trump nor Republican officials have expressly said how they will keep Social Security solvent.

-Sources: Wall Street Journal, Democratic Party Platform White Paper, Republican Party Platform White Paper, Tax Policy Center, Tax Foundation, Axios, The Wharton School of the University of Pennsylvania.
+Sources: Wall Street Journal, Capital Economics, Oxford Econimcs, Republican Party Platform White Paper, Tax Policy Center, Tax Foundation, Axios, The Wharton School of the University of Pennsylvania.